qixininin/deepKin/README.md

 abline(v=dK$delta, col = "red")
 ```

-In a real-world analysis, we provided both relatedness estimation and relatedness inference.
+In a real-world analysis, we provided more functions on performing both relatedness estimation and relatedness inference.

 The relatedness estimation is based on a moment estimator and required the installation of **plink2**.

 ## Example one
-Example one is an example to conduct deepKin on single dataset, to calculate the n*(n-1)/2 pairs of relatedness scores and perform relatedness inference on all these results.
+Example one is an example to conduct deepKin on a single dataset, to calculate the n*(n-1)/2 pairs of relatedness scores and perform relatedness inference on all these results.

 Please prepare plink bfiles - **bfileprefix.bed**, **bfileprefix.bim**, and **bfileprefix.fam**.
 Please download [GEAR](https://github.com/gc5k/GEAR) if you want to calculate me using biobank-scale data.